Marilyn G. Tilley -- Orangeburg

 ORANGEBURG -- Marilyn G. Tilley, 66, of 412 Jamison Ave., passed Dec.
 17, 2020, at the residence.

+Mrs. Tilley will be placed in The Cinema one hour prior to the service.

+Public viewing will be held Monday, Dec.
+21, 2020, from 2 to 6 p.m. at Al Jenkins Funeral Home of Orangeburg following COVID-19 guidelines.

-The family will be accepting limited visitors at the residence.
-Visitors must abide by all COVID-19 guidelines, including face masks and social distancing.
+The family will be accepting limited visitors at the residence abiding by all COVID-19 guidelines including face mask and social distancing.

 You may also call the funeral home.